-Senator Rush Dew Holt (left) with then Congressman Jennings Randolph, who would later serve West Virginia in the United States Senate. enough to constitutionally occupy the office of United States senator would ordinarily have been laughable, save for the fact Rush Holt's candidacy attracted the support of West Virginia's most important Democrat, Senator M. M. Neely. chaffed under the arrangement, which gave Senator Neely the lion's share of patronage in West Virginia.
+Senator Rush Dew Holt (left) with then Congressman Jennings Randolph, who would later serve West Virginia in the United States Senate. enough to constitutionally occupy the office of United States senator would ordinarily have been laughable, save for the fact Rush Holt's candidacy attracted the support of West Virginia's most important Democrat, Senator M. M. Neely. later became a teacher at nomination was one Clem Shaver, a former Chairman of the National Democratic Party and a deadly enemy of Senator Neely.
+Neely would not countenance a Shaver candidacy, much less run the risk of serving in the Senate with his rival.
+Neely, leader of the "Federal" faction of West Virginia's Democratic Party, threw his open support to young Rush D. Holt and he brought perhaps the most potent factor in a Democratic primary with him: the support of organized labor.
+Holt crushed his opposition in the Democratic primary, which included not only Clem Shaver, but also former U.S. Senator William E. Chilton, who was also the owner of one of Charleston's daily newspapers.
+Rush D. Holt defeated Senator Henry Hatfield in the general election and being only twenty-nine, had to wait six months before taking office.
+Having run as an all-out supporter of President Franklin D. Roosevelt, Holt took his seat in the Senate where he initially supported FDR and the New Deal, although many believed Holt's own views were more chaffed under the arrangement, which gave Senator Neely the lion's share of patronage in West Virginia.
 Holt's dissatisfaction led to an open break with both Senator Neely and the New Deal.
-Rush Holt, long believed to harbor many of his father's own social- ing Europe to sort out its D. Holt and H. Guy Kump, in Amongst the candi- ist views, was soon a vocal own affairs.
-Holt favored a one election. perceived as a conservative.
+Rush Holt, long believed to harbor many perceived as a conservative.
 Holt repaid his mentor Matthew M. Neely by opposing his Neely's reelection to the United States Senate in 1936.
-The feud became so bitter the long-suffering Neely, a powerful and mesmerizing orator of the old school, denounced his young colleague as a "sewer rat" and that might have been the nicest thing Senator Neely said about Rush D. Holt. under the boot heel of the German army.
-Senator Holt augmented his income by speaking all across the country for handsome fees while promoting the cause and most of Europe was Holt was little more than an irritant.
-Judge Harley Kilgore, Neely's candidate, won the senatorial nomination while Neely himself was nominated for governor.
-Neely had succeedof America tending to its ed in vanquishing both his own business and leav- most formidable foes, Rush FROM THE AUTHOR'S PERSONAL COLLECTION.
+The feud became so bitter the long-suffering Neely, a powerful and mesmerizing orator of the old school, denounced his young colleague as a "sewer rat" and that might have been the nicest thing Senator Neely said about Rush D. Holt.
+Neely was easily reelected, but Senator Holt continued to be a leading opponent of the New Deal and became a spokesman for the strong isolationist feeling in the country prior to World War II.
+An uneasy President Roosevelt was trying to do all he could to aid Great Britain against the Nazi onslaught, which was about to bring the British Empire to its knees as the war began.
+At that time, Hitler and his legions unbeatable Democratic Party, Rush under the boot heel of the German army.
+Senator Holt augmented his income by speaking all across the country for handsome fees while promoting the cause Amongst the candi- ist views, was soon a vocal own affairs.
+Holt favored a one election. working as a coach and dates for the Democratic critic of the New Deal and policy of absolute neutrality by the United States and strongly believed war was oftentimes only in the best interests of the wealthy munitions manufacturers.